arckhox/club-penguin-legacy-trainer/README.md

+I forked and fix this trainer. its working currently working and gives you 100k coins
 # Club Penguin Legacy Trainer

 Back in the day, I was known in the Club Penguin hacking community as PenXZ.
 In a fit of nostalgia, I wanted to try and make Club Penguin hacks in 2022, but how?